cdev-framework/cdev-website/content/docs/examples/settings.md

     "linktitle": "settings",
     "card_icon": "ti-settings",
-    "card_body": "Learn to create and modify your Project Settings", "weight": "2"
+    "card_body": "Learn to create and modify your Project Settings", "weight": "3"
 }

 # Create and Update Project Settings
 {{<header_divider>}}

-Cdev provides a mechanism to manage settings per `Environment` that affect how your resources are generated.
+Cdev provides a mechanism to manage settings per `Environment`.
 These settings can be used to provide different values to the framework for different `Environments`.

-We built our settings starting from the [Pydantic Settings module](https://pydantic-docs.helpmanual.io/usage/settings/) to provide a relatively type safe mechanism for working with settings, and then we added an additional workflow inspired by the [Django Settings module](https://docs.djangoproject.com/en/4.0/topics/settings/).
+We built our settings starting from the [Pydantic Settings module](https://pydantic-docs.helpmanual.io/usage/settings/) to provide a type safe mechanism for working with settings, and then we added an additional workflow inspired by the [Django Settings module](https://docs.djangoproject.com/en/4.0/topics/settings/) to provide flexibility when working with complex types (List, Dict, etc).

 {{<break 1>}}